New York’s COVID surge is back — and so is its mask mandate

 NEW YORK (AP) — Facing a winter surge in COVID-19 infections, New York Gov. Kathy Hochul announced Friday that masks will be required in all indoor public places unless the businesses or venues implement a vaccine requirement.

-Hochul said the decision to impose a mask mandate was based on state’s weekly seven-day case rate, as well as increasing hospitalizations.
+Hochul said the decision to reinstitute a mask mandate was based on state’s weekly seven-day case rate, as well as increasing hospitalizations.
+New York enacted a mask mandate at the beginning of the pandemic in April 2020 that lasted more than a year.

-The mask mandate applies to both patrons and staff and will be in effect from Monday to Jan.
+The new mask mandate applies to both patrons and staff and will be in effect from Monday to Jan.
 15, after which the state will reevaluate.

 “We’re entering a time of uncertainty and we could either plateau here or our cases could get out of control,” Hochul warned at a public appearance in New York City.